 In the case of PTA data, the times of notification collected should be for the MCC in whose service area the alert is located, or if the alert is unlocated, the MCC service area associated with the country code (the last MCC in the data chain).
 Note, the destination MCC is based solely on the location recorded in the message not on the actual location of the beacon.
+If known, the actual location (ground truth) should replace the recorded location in the spreadsheet prior to running the analysis.
 PTA data should be collected for all beacons where alerts were received from MEOSAR satellites in conjunction with LEOSAR or GEOSAR.
 In addition, when location data is available, only data located within a predefined area of interest (AOI) shall be included.
-The areas of interest7 are defined for the period of the test, and pertains to the practical limits of the MEOSAR ground segment coverage over that period.
-Regardless of whether location data is available, when it is determined that the
+The AOI is defined to describe the practical limits of the MEOSAR ground segment coverage area during the test period.